arac-codespace/rails-sisapp/sisblog/README.md

 and the supporting technologies behind it.

-Having said that, there are a lot of things that even I know I've done unsatisfactorily that I'll definitly look to improve on in my next project.
+Having said that, there are a lot of things that even I know I've done unsatisfactorily that I'll definitely look to improve on in my next project.

 The first and probably most obvious one is the seemingly excesive ammount of models, controllers and in turn, view files.
 Best practices says to avoid repetition and I've gone